QdeSus/Solar-Energy-in-Germany/README.md

 - [Monthly Electricity Production in GWh 2010-2022](https://www.kaggle.com/datasets/ccanb23/iea-monthly-electricity-statistics?resource=download)

 ## 2. Questions to answer
-Question 1: What percentage of Germany's total electricity production came from solar energy between 2010 and 2022, and how do these figures deviate from the OECD average?
+1. What percentage of Germany's total electricity production came from solar energy between 2010 and 2022, and how do these figures deviate from the OECD average?
-Question 2: Out of the countries for which we have data, which ones generated a higher percentage of solar energy relative to their total generated energy between 2017 and 2022?
+2. Out of the countries for which we have data, which ones generated a higher percentage of solar energy relative to their total generated energy between 2017 and 2022?

 ## 3. Step-by-step procedure